PGCE Secondary Design and Technology

 You will learn through a series of practical seminars and workshops in purpose-built design studios with extensive resources and equipment, as well as in school workshop spaces.
 Interactive and discussion-based teaching techniques will encourage you to engage, reflect and challenge.

-The course leader is a DATA Health and Safety consultant and will train you on how to use a range of machinery - this was commented on in a recent external examiners report giving particular strength in Design & Technology to classroom management and organisation with due regard to health and safety.
+The course leader is a DATA Health and Safety consultant and will train you on how to use a range of machinery - this will also have a focus on classroom management and organisation with due regard to health and safety.

 Interactive and discussion-based teaching techniques will encourage you to engage, reflect and challenge.